Casspir

 The Casspir is a Mine-Resistant Ambush Protected Vehicle that has been in use in South Africa since the 1980s.
 It is a four-wheeled, four-wheel drive vehicle, used for transport of troops.
 It can hold a crew of two, plus 12 additional soldiers and associated equipment.
 The Casspir was unique in design when launched, providing for passive mine defence.
 The main armoured steel body of the vehicle is raised high above the ground, so when a mine is detonated, the explosion is less likely to damage the crew compartment and kill the occupants.
-The cross-section of the hull is V-shaped, directing the force of the explosion outwards, further protecting the occupants.
+The cross-section of the hull is V-shaped, directing the force of the explosion outwards, further protecting the occupants, it is considered to have been the father of the MRAP vehicle concept being the first of its kind.

 The vehicle also offers crew protection from small arms fire.
 The capabilities of the Casspir were the basis of the outline capabilities required by the U.S. Marines for their MRAP program.